Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Geometry/SnapGeometryEdits/readme.md

 Snapping can be used during interactive edits that move existing vertices using the `VertexTool` or `ReticleVertexTool`.
 It is also supported for adding new vertices for input devices with a hover event (such as a mouse move without a mouse button press).
 Using the `ReticleVertexTool` to add and move vertices allows users of touch screen devices to clearly see the visual cues for snapping.

+Geometry guides are enabled by default when snapping is enabled.
+These allow for snapping to a point coinciding with, parallel to, perpendicular to or extending an existing geometry.

 ## Tags

 edit, feature, geometry editor, graphics, layers, map, snapping